 The Ford F150 is an impressive pick-up truck that can seat up to six persons.
 It is available in manual and automatic transmissions.
 It has a 4.6L V8 engine.
 It is the tenth generation of pickup trucks from Ford that made its way to the market in 1996.
 Several redesigns turned it into a muscle pick-up truck.

 - CHEVROLET IMPALA 4DR 4D 2002

-With 3.4L V6 engine, the Impala is the luxury sports car from Chevrolet that is not likely to fade in style.
+With a 3.4L V6 engine, the Impala is a luxury sports car from Chevrolet that is not likely to fade in style.
 It was first released in 1958 and went through several transformations, most notably in 1996 and 2000.
 The tenth generation of Impalas came in 2014, fourteen years after its last re-introduction.
 In 2016, the Impala is a limited edition car and is only available to fleet customers.

 - FORD/MERCURY TAURUS/SABLE WAGON WGN 2002

 The Mercury Sable is a hybrid of a sedan and a station wagon that belongs to full-size cars.
-The most noticeable change in its design happened in 2008 and 2009 when it some of its variants were called Mercury Montego.
+The most noticeable change in its design happened in 2008 and 2009 when some of its variants were called Mercury Montego.
 Often called siblings, both cars, the Taurus and the Sable, are often mistaken for the other.